Scripter17/url-cleaner/bundled_cleaner.md

 - `no_network`: Don't make any network requests.
 Some redirect websites will still work because they include the destination in the URL.
 - `remove_unused_search_query`: Remove search queries from URLs that aren't search results (for example, posts).
 - `tor2web2tor`: Change `**.onion.**` hosts to `**.onion`.
-- `discord_unexternal`: Change `images-ext-*.discordapp.net` URLs to the original images they refer to.
 - `instagram_unprofilecard`: Change `instagram.com/username/profilecard` to `instagram.com/username`.
 - `tumblr_unsubdomain_blog`: Change `blog.tumblr.com` to `tumblr.com/blog`.
 - `youtube_unplaylist`: Remove the `list` query param from `youtube.com/watch` URLs.
 - `youtube_unshort`: Change `youtube.com/shorts/abc` to `youtube.com/watch?v=abc`.

 ### Vars

-Please note that the presence of required vars and validity of varianted vars are only checked when asserting suitability.

-Cleaners that break the "invariants" here can be parsed and used, but will likely exhibit unintended behavior.

 - `client_type`: Whether the client is a desktop or mobile device.
   - Required: false.